Critical Role: Campaign four

 The fourth campaign premiered on October 2, 2025 and features Brennan Lee Mulligan as the Game Master for a campaign in a new setting called Aramán.
 On August 21, 2025, Critical Role released the cast and campaign structure for the fourth campaign which included the announcement that the campaign would be using the 2024 revision to the 5th Edition ruleset of Dungeons & Dragons.
 In addition to the original Critical Role cast returning, including Mercer as a player, the player cast was expanded – Luis Carazo, Robbie Daymond, Aabria Iyengar, Whitney Moore and Alexander Ward will join the main cast.
-After the opening four sessions of the campaign, Mulligan will split the players into three initial groups: the Soldiers, the Seekers, and the Schemers.
-The campaign will then continue in a West Marches-style structure.
+After the opening four sessions of the campaign, Mulligan split the players into three initial groups: the Soldiers, the Seekers, and the Schemers.
+The campaign then continues in a West Marches-style structure.
 (Note: In a West Marches game, a large number of players are split into smaller groups.
 Although they play at separate tables, the actions of one group of players can have implications for the other groups.)